kheina-com/backend/deployment.md

 ```

 in order to update secrets, you must create or edit the existing credential file(s) and then re-encrypt them using `python3 init.py encrypt` then edit the kube secrets using
+note: during edit, the contents of secrets must be `urlsafe_b64encode`d
 ```sh
 kubectl edit secrets kh-aes
 kubectl edit secrets kh-ed25519